solidheron/Shush/README.md

 ## License
 This project is licensed under the [License Name, e.g., MIT License](LICENSE).
 See the LICENSE file for details.

 ---

-Let me know if you'd like any specific sections customized further!
+Let me know if you need further refinements or additions!